BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **Elven Glaive** `ACTIVE`

-Elven [spear][Spear], when Engaged in Combat and not being Supported, this model may either gain a bonus of +1 Attack for the Duel roll or +1 Attack when making Strikes.
-This must be decided before the Duel roll takes place.
+This is an Elven [spear][Spear].
+Additionally, a model armed with this weapon that is Engaged in Combat and is not being Supported may either gain a bonus of +1 Attacks for their Duel Roll, or +1 Attacks when making Strikes.
+This must be decided before the Duel Roll takes place.

 </div>